mhuy126/mhuy_notes/_posts/2023-12-02-Snort_Basic.md

 <table>
 <tbody>
   <tr>
-    <th>Action<br></th>
+    <td>Action<br></td>
-    <th>There are several actions for rules.
+    <td>There are several actions for rules.
 Make sure you understand the functionality and test it before creating rules for live systems.
-The most common actions are listed below.<br>alert: Generate an alert and log the packet.<br>log: Log the packet.<br>drop: Block and log the packet.<br>reject: Block the packet, log it and terminate the packet session. </th>
+The most common actions are listed below.<br>alert: Generate an alert and log the packet.<br>log: Log the packet.<br>drop: Block and log the packet.<br>reject: Block the packet, log it and terminate the packet session. </td>
   </tr>
   <tr>
     <td>Protocol<br></td>